| Path: Eric's Site / Eric / Travel / Germany / Visits / Bruxelles | Related: Germany, Journal, Visits (Site Map) |

 The density of restaurants may be different, although I presume the wall-to-wall terrace-to-terrace restaurants in the tourist area of Bruxelles is an anomaly.
 Just a couple of blocks away from the packed, busy restaurant area is a fine-looking pizza-and-pasta place that was completely deserted at an hour when the other restaurants were very busy.
 I passed it on the way to a natural food restaurant that turned out to be closed for the holiday.

-in the busy area and was given a fixed-price menu for the terrace,
+busy area and was given a fixed-price menu for the terrace, different from the

 Then I bought a day pass for the Bruxelles transit system and headed to Laeken to visit Confiserie d'Haene La Praline.
 They sell the Les Cygnes brand of Kim's Chocolates.
 The line includes the Pythagorus, the chocolate with the mathematical expressions on it that I want, but d'Haene did not have that piece.